NSO-developer/nso-gitbook/operation-and-usage/cli-1/compliance-reporting.md

 Let us walk through a simple compliance report definition.
 This example is based on the `examples.ncs/service-provider/mpls-vpn` example.
 For the details of the included services and devices in this example, see the `README` file.

 First of all, the reports have a name which is key in the report list.
 Furthermore, the report has a `device-check` and a `service-check` container for specifying devices and services to check.
-The `compare-template` list allows for specifying templates to compare device configurations against.&#x20;
+The `compare-template` list allows for specifying templates to compare device configurations against.

 A report definition can specify all containers at the same time: